sciZer0/7/v/README.md

 Also, when someone creates something new and digitizable which eventually becomes known, there must be absolute freedom for everyone to surpass it — to improve it — on their own.

-*Importantly, people and businesses will never stop or even slow down creating/inventing new digitizable things (incl. ideas and code) because there is a big probability of getting a strong first mover advantage.*
+Importantly, people and businesses will never stop creating new digitizable things (incl. ideas and code) because creativity is the basis of human nature and plus there is a big probability of getting a strong first mover advantage.

 <br>